 Between 1994 and 2014, Thurston County jurisdictions have shown overall growth in taxable retail sales (when adjusted for inflation).
 Inflation-adjusted taxable retail sales peaked in 2007, before the recession.
 In 2015, sales were almost back to 2007 levels.

 Olympia had the highest amount of taxable retail sales per capita ($38,555 per person), followed by Tumwater, Lacey, and Yelm.
-Bucoda had the lowest amount of taxable retail sales per capita ($2,144 per person) or nearly 5% of Olympia's total.
+Bucoda had the lowest amount of taxable retail sales per capita ($2,144 per person) or less than 6% of Olympia's total.
 The communities of Rainier and Tenino also fell below the county average.

 Taxable Retail Sales

 Residential and nonresidential purchases in Thurston County are measured by taxable retail sales.
 The measure shows changes in the overall amount of money spent within the county and depicts where purchases occurred.
 The amount of taxable retail sales is particularly important to local government finance, as taxable retail sales contribute to the sales tax collected by communities.
 Sales taxes help fund government services, such as public transportation and law enforcement.